 RPA automates simple, mechanical, rules-based tasks, but enterprises also need to automate decision-based tasks by using intelligent process automation (IPA).
-BPM can play a role in hyperautomation initiatives that span RPA and IPA by providing information on what processes need to be automated and where in the process AI and machine learning can be applied.
+BPM can play a role in hyperautomation initiatives that span RPA and IPA by providing information on what processes need to be automated and where AI and machine learning can be applied in the process.

 BPM tends to involve whole teams or departments to organize and collaborate on business processes companywide, while RPA can be the responsibility of an individual development team or implemented on an as-needed basis to perform individual tasks and processes identified by BPM as promising candidates for RPA.

 Task vs. architecture orientation.
 RPA automates very specific repetitive tasks, while BPM encompasses an organization's end-to-end architecture and process management.
-"Although RPA most likely will be an integral part of BPM, RPA is not necessarily the only area of emphasis within BPM for organizations," said Priya Iragavarapu, vice president of the center of data excellence at global management consultancy AArete.
+"Although RPA most likely will be an integral part of BPM, RPA is not necessarily the only area of emphasis within BPM for organizations," said Priya Iragavarapu, vice president of data science and analytics at global management consultancy AArete.

 BPM plays a role in the strategy, planning, technology and execution of business processes.
 RPA typically enters in the last two phases -- technology and execution.
 BPM's most critical steps, Iragavarapu said, are appraising the current state of a company's business processes and documenting how the smaller segments of the process fit into the end-to-end framework.
 Process mapping can produce additional insights into the process flow.